code-423n4/docs/awarding/incentive-model-and-awards/curve-logic.md

 In most cases, only 1st, 2nd, and 3rd place reports are eligible for awards.
 See "If there are no valid HM findings" below for an exception.

 - Reports (referred to as `findings` in the code) are sorted in descending order based on their scores.
 Findings without a score are treated as having a score of 0.
-- For each report, a point value is calculated using the formula `qaAndGasConstant^(2 - idx)`, where `idx` is the index of the report in the sorted array.
+- For each report, a point value is calculated using the formula `qaAndGasConstant^(2 - idx)`, where `qaAndGasConstant` is defined in the `qaAndGasRanking` code (see example below), and  `idx` is the index of the report in the sorted array.
 This means the highest-scored report gets the highest point value, decreasing exponentially for subsequent reports.
 - **Pie** - The total value of the pie is the sum of all point values.
 - **Mapping score to points** - unique score is mapped to an array of point values associated with findings that have that score.
 - **Slice for each score** - sum the points for each score to determine the slice size for each score.